6 Best Brex Alternatives: Where to Switch After The Capital One Deal

-Most finance teams realize Brex has become a constraint rather than a solution when basic platform requirements start forcing tradeoffs they shouldn't have to make.
-Maybe you're watching cash sit idle to maintain credit access.
-Or you're building workarounds for accounting integrations that should work natively.
-Or you're getting crickets from support when you need help during month-end close.
-This guide covers why operators are searching for Brex alternatives, which platforms solve these specific problems, and how to choose the right one for your company stage.
+Most finance teams realize Brex has become a constraint when basic platform requirements start forcing tradeoffs they shouldn't have to make.
+Maybe you're watching cash sit idle to maintain credit access, building workarounds for accounting integrations that should work natively, or you're getting crickets from support when you need help during month-end close.

 Why explore alternatives to Brex

-The 6 best Brex alternatives for 2026
+The 6 best Brex alternatives for growing companies

 We've evaluated dozens of corporate spend platforms and narrowed the field to six that consistently solve the specific problems Brex creates.
 Each platform excels in different scenarios, from Ramp's AI-powered cost reduction to Airwallex's multi-currency capabilities for global operations.